ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week11pt1.md

 **5. What is the difference?**

 1.Web Server:It's the HTTP which means Hypertext Transfer Protocol this is the most basic communication between web browsers and web servers.

+1.1.Web Browser Software: Software that runs on the client that displays web pages.

 2.Application Servers: A software placed on server-side.
 Helps deliver Backendlogic of any application.
 Processes power and memory unit for running time.
 Here lays the protection of data and end-user traffic and network.[source](https://www.ibm.com/docs/en/was/9.0.5?topic=administering-introduction-application-servers)